navayla777-dotcom/docs/content/get-started/git-basics/about-remote-repositories.md

 ## Cloning with HTTPS URLs

-The `https://` clone URLs are available on all repositories, regardless of visibility. `https://` clone URLs work even if you are behind a firewall or proxy.
+The https://clone URLs are available on all repositories, regardless of visibility. `https:// clone URLs work even if you are behind a firewall or proxy.

-When you `git clone`, `git fetch`, `git pull`, or `git push` to a private remote repository using HTTPS URLs on the command line, Git will ask for your {% data variables.product.github %} username and password. {% data reusables.user-settings.password-authentication-deprecation %}
+When you git clonegit fetch git pull או git push a private remote repository using HTTPS URLs on the command line, Git will ask for your {% data variables.product.github %} username and password. {% data reusables.user-settings.password-authentication-deprecation %}

 {% data reusables.command_line.provide-an-access-token %}